change-agent/ProjectZero/README.md

 **Open the project via Eclipse**

-From the Projects view in Eclipse, right click onto blank space and select Import.
+From the Package Explorer view in Eclipse, right click onto blank space and select Import.

 Under Gradle, select Gradle Project and click Next.

 Browse for the project and click Build Model.

 Select the entire project by checking the checkbox and click Finish.

+After the downloading and process of importing the Gradle project has completed the project should be accessible within Eclipse.

+** Running the application/project **

+Due to the nature of LibGDX, there are currently two methods of testing out the application; as a Desktop application and as a Android application.

 ## Contribution guidelines ##